joekarasek/toolkit-drupal7-gulp/readme.md

-# Gulp Tasks for Drupal 7 Custom Module Building
+# Gulp for Drupal 7
-## By _**Joe Karasek**, 4/27/16_
+#### By _**Joe Karasek**, 4/27/16_
----

 ### Description

+_A gulp build to help with drupal 7 development._

+_Launches the site through browserSync, site reloads to stay synced with latest changes to custom modules._

 _**Please star this repo if you find it useful, thanks.**_
-_Tired of `drush cc all` followed by clicking browser refresh?
-This will automate the process so you can get back to editing code and seeing the changes right away._
-_This gulp setup is meant to help with the construction of custom modules (in the Epicodus Drupal course)._

 ### Setup
 1. Copy and place the `gulpfile.js`, `gulpconfig.json`, `package.json`, and `.gitignore` files in the `./sites/` directory of your drupal 7 project.
 2. From the same directory (`./sites/`), run `npm install`.
 3. Update `gulpconfig.json` if needed.
   - Change or add any files paths you want to watch for changes that will trigger a cache clear and reload.
   - Set the port of the proxyUrl.
-This is currently set to localhost:8888 to match the Drupal 7 setup instructions from (Learn How To Program)[https://www.learnhowtoprogram.com/]
+This is currently set to localhost:8888 to match the Drupal 7 setup instructions from [Learn How to Program](https://www.learnhowtoprogram.com/) and [Team Treehouse](https://teamtreehouse.com/home).

 ### Launching gulp (starting the watch)
 1. Navigate to the `./sites` directory of your project